with Gil Dekel, PhD.

 The fourth commandment: “Zhchor ‘et-yowm HaShabat LeKadsho”; Remember the Saturday day, the Sabbath.

 The word “Shabbat”, Saturday, means ‘Lashevet’ (Hebrew) – to sit.
 It is about relaxing.
-It doesn’t necessarily mean the seventh day, but it means to stop at any single moment; not allowing the speed of life dominates your thoughts.
+It doesn’t necessarily mean the seventh day, but it means to stop at any single moment; not allowing the speed of life dominate your thoughts.
 Do not allow the hectic modern life dominate who you are inside.

 The story relates to God creating the world in 7 days and on the 7th day, God sat; God relaxed.
 The moral meaning is not the creation of the world.
 The moral meaning is for you to always find the quiet niche inside your heart – when you make Shabbat, make a Saturday every single moment.
 When you relax inside, while the world is speeding and everything is so hectic; when you find your Shabbat in there then you can observe reality from within.
 Then you can see your inner powers.
 So remember the Saturday and make it holy.